 - Stand tall, good posture exudes confidence

 - Adopt a new role model.
 Mae West never felt bad about herself.
-She was too busy feeling fabulous and being with men who adored her.
+She was too busy living her dream and feeling fabulous with men who adored her.

-- Eat our veggies.
+- Eat your veggies.
 There are thousands of healthy diets but I have never found one that was completely void of vegetables unless you are an Eskimo.
 Veggies are beauty-producing foods.

-- Click here for Annemarie Colbin’s encounter with a tree that freed her from negative self-perception.
+- Click here to read Annemarie Colbin’s encounter with a tree that freed her from negative self-perception.

 - Know that if we are all unique there really is no competition.

-- Label yourself “Fragile” when the need arises, as sometimes we need to be gentle on yourself.
+- Label yourself “Fragile” when the need arises, as sometimes you need to be gentle on yourself.

 - Read Nathaniel Hawthorn’s The Birthmark.
 This short story offers a brilliant lesson.

-- Click here to read Audrey Hepburn’s advice on being more beautiful.
+- Click here to read Audrey Hepburn’s advice on being beautiful.